Marine Corps Combat Utility Uniform: Development

 Field testing of the MCCUU began in early 2001 and was officially announced to the public in June 2001.
 Early prototypes had featured removable sleeves, but that design feature was later abandoned.
 The patent for the MARPAT pattern was filed on June 19, 2001, whereas the patent for the MCCUU uniform was filed on November 7, 2001.
-The uniform made its official debut at Camp Lejeune, North Carolina on January 17, 2002, and the changeover was completed on October 1, 2004 (with a few exceptions of April 1, 2005), a year ahead of the original deadline date set in 2001 of October 1, 2005.
+The uniform made its official debut at a base exchange at Camp Lejeune, North Carolina on January 17, 2002, and began being issued to Marine Corps recruits in June 2002.
+The changeover was completed on October 1, 2004 (with a few exceptions of April 1, 2005), a year ahead of the original deadline date set in 2001 of October 1, 2005.

 The early prototypes of the MCCUU were designed by Propper International and American Power Source.

 Design features

 The MCCUU is intended for wear in the field or for working parties, but has become the typical working uniform for all deployed and most garrison U.S. Marines and U.S. Navy sailors.
 Initially the variety worn depended on the environment and season: Deployed Marines wore whichever color is more appropriate to the climate and terrain, Marines in garrison wore the woodland MCCUU in winter months, and the desert MCCUU in summer months.
-However, the Marine Corps announced on December 8, 2016 that the desert pattern would no longer be worn in garrison.
+However, the Marine Corps announced on December 8, 2016, that the desert pattern would no longer be worn in garrison.
 Instead, the woodland MCCUU will be worn year-round, with the sleeves rolled up during the summer and down during the winter.
 Until recently, the sleeves of the blouse were normally worn rolled up while in garrison during summer months.
 However, the Uniform Board announced that as of October 24, 2011, this will no longer be allowed.
 This decision was later reversed when Marine Corps Commandant General James Amos announced on February 25, 2014, that the Marine Corps will return to its former standard of rolling up the sleeves while in garrison during summer months, effective March 9, 2014.

 Unlike the previous BDU, the MCCUU was designed to be used with body armor, which previously restricted access to front pockets.
 To further distinguish the uniform, upon close examination, the Eagle, Globe, and Anchor can be found within the pattern.
-Its use as a combat uniform has led to some strict regulations for wear in garrison: unlike the U.S. Army's Army Combat Uniform (ACU), the MCCUU may not be worn off base, although it may be worn when commuting to and from duty in a privately-owned vehicle.
+Its use as a combat uniform has led to some strict regulations for wear in garrison: unlike the U.S. Army's Army Combat Uniform (ACU), the MCCUU may not be worn off base, although it may be worn when commuting to and from duty in a privately owned vehicle.
 Dismounting for incidental stops en route off of a military installation is no longer permissible excepting legitimate emergencies only.